2002: Popular media

 Eminem released the best-selling album of 2002, The Eminem Show.

 The highest-grossing film globally in 2002 was The Lord of the Rings: The Two Towers, followed by Harry Potter and the Chamber of Secrets and Spider-Man.
 The highest-grossing non-English film was Hero (Mandarin), the 28th highest-grossing film of the year.
 Film was marked by several unexpected successes and failures in 2002, including the underwhelming performances of the Star Wars film Attack of the Clones, the James Bond film Die Another Day, and the Disney film Treasure Planet, as well as the word-of-mouth success of My Big Fat Greek Wedding.
 Critically acclaimed films from 2002 include Adaptation,' Far from Heaven,' and Talk to Her.'

 Music sales in 2002 amounted to about 3 billion units, a decline of 8% from 2001.
 CD albums remained the dominant form of music, making up 89% of the market.
 DVD music sales increased by 40%, while cassette tape music sales decreased by 36%.
-Pop music saw a major decline in 2002 as it was overtaken by country and hip hop music.
+Pop music saw a major decline in 2002 as it was overtaken by country and hip-hop.
 Globally, the best-selling albums in 2002 were The Eminem Show by Eminem, followed by Let Go by Avril Lavigne and the Elvis Presley greatest hits album ELV1S: 30 #1 Hits.
 The best-selling non-English album was Mensch by German singer Herbert Grönemeyer, the 29th best-selling album overall.

 Sony and Microsoft introduced online gaming services for the PlayStation 2 and Xbox consoles, respectively.
 Critically acclaimed video games released in 2002 include Eternal Darkness, Grand Theft Auto: Vice City, Metroid Prime, Metroid Fusion, and Super Mario Sunshine.
 Medal of Honor: Allied Assault was influential in the war-based first-person shooter genre with its portrayal of grand cinematic battles.
 2002 was the final year of traditional survival horror before it was overtaken by action-based survival horror games in franchises such as Resident Evil.